 respecter of persons.
 Abusive leaders are preoccupied with power,

-promoting church hierarchy, referring to and treating people according
+promoting church hierarchy, referring to and treating people

-their needs don’t matter.
+are taught that their needs don’t matter.

-individuals suppress their objections to the leaders’ teachings for fear of being shamed or
+individuals suppress their objections to the leaders’ teachings

-the surface there is discontent,
+often appear unified, but beneath the surface there is discontent,

 anguish, whispers, rumors, secrets, and a desire among many to

 Manipulation.
 Rather than

-taking scripture in context, interpreting the Bible with the Bible and
+taking scripture in context, interpreting the Bible with the Bible

 scripture is manipulated, one interpretation may contradict

 another.
 Interpretations may contradict reason and obvious

 reality.
 This requires suspension of critical thinking.
 Some

 abusive leaders claim to receive direct messages from God about

 deviate from Scripture and reality.

 Legalism.
-Rather than treating
+Rather than

-leaders offer little grace.
+commanded, abusive leaders offer little grace.
 They communicate

 instead that one’s worth and the amount of love one deserves

 expect believers to make heroic financial, time, and emotional

 sacrifices for their church and its members.

 Isolation.
 Rather than

-respecting family ties, community obligations, and friendships, abusive
+respecting family ties, community obligations, and friendships,

-friends, and the outside world, and wage
+isolation from family, friends, and the outside world, and wage

 war against the outside world as a sewer of sin devoid of anything

 Elitism.
 Rather than